kf2001/mapreduce2/pres.md

         SELECT DISTINCT idProd as id, nome as descr FROM prodotti
-        WHERE productId IN (SELECT productId from DETTAGLI WHERE quantity>100) )
+        WHERE productId IN (SELECT productId from dettagli WHERE quantity>100) )

 * JS